Gunday: Music

 The soundtrack album was composed by Sohail Sen, with lyrics written by Irshad Kamil, except for one ("Gunday") which was written by Zafar.
 The lyrics for the Bengali version of "Tune Maari Entriyaan" were written by Bappi Lahiri and Gautam Susmit.
 The album contains ten compositions including seven original songs, a theme and a different versions of two original songs.
-The vocals were performed by Javed Ali, Shadab Faridi, Lahiri, KK, Neeti Mohan, Vishal Dadlani, Arijit Singh, Neha Bhasin, Shahid Mallya, Altamash Faridi, Sen, Kinga Rhymes and Monali Thakur.
-The album was released on 20 January 2014 by YRF Music.
-A Bengali version of the soundtrack, composed by Sen and with lyrics by Sanjay, was released on 30 January 2014.
+The vocals were performed by Javed Ali, Shadaab Faridi, Bappi Lahiri, KK, Neeti Mohan, Vishal Dadlani, Arijit Singh, Neha Bhasin, Shahid Mallya, Altamash Faridi, Sen, Kinga Rhymes and Monali Thakur.
+The album was released on 10 January 2014 by YRF Music.
+A Bengali version of the soundtrack, composed by Sen and with lyrics by Sanjay, was released on 20 January 2014.
+The album received positive reviews from music critics, and was one of the most successful Indian music albums of 2014.

-The soundtrack album received positive reviews from music critics.
-The Times of India gave a rating of 4 out of 5, writing that the album succeeds in transporting the listener to the period when the film is set, but had its fair share of highs and lows.
-Bollywood Hungama gave the album a rating of 3.5 out of 5, writing, "Sohail Sen seems to have finally got his act right.
-His songs have immense popular appeal, substance and the right blend of melody and contemporary styles."
-Writing for Rediff.com, Joginder Tuteja also gave it 3.5 out of 5 stars, noting the musical variety in the soundtrack and the "entertaining songs".
-The Indo-Asian News Service published on NDTV gave it 3.5 out of 5, pointing out Sen's versatility as a music composer and writing that the album had "songs for every mood and music lovers couldn't have asked for more."

-The album was one of the most successful Indian music albums of 2014, with the songs "Tune Maari Entriyaan", "Jashn-E-Ishqa" and "Asalaam-E-Ishqum" topping various charts in India across various platforms.